MicrosoftDocs/power-pages-docs/power-pages-docs/go-live/checklist.md

 ## When and why to do performance testing

-If you have high scalability needs (think 1000s of users a month or a very critical workload) consider performing load testing to know the type of performance you will get and troubleshoot any problem areas.
+If you have high scalability needs (think 1000s of users a month or a very critical workload) consider performing load testing to know the type of performance, you'll get and troubleshoot any problem areas.

 Consider reviewing with your Microsoft Customer Service Account Manager if a Microsoft Customer Engineer can help you, take a look at this post about some ways they can help you: [Power Apps portal: How a Customer Engineer can help - Microsoft Dynamics CRM Community] (https://community.dynamics.com/crm/b/crminthefield/posts/power-apps-portal-how-a-customer-engineer-can-help)

 # Get a Custom Domain

-Setup custom domain - while we are fine with you using our domain like contosositeprod.powerpages.com - you might really want your users to see your own URL listed like customercenter.contso.com and use that in your invitations
+Setup custom domain - while we're fine with you using our domain like contosositeprod.powerpages.com - you might really want your users to see your own URL listed like customercenter.contso.com and use that in your invitations

 You can read more about setting up [Custom Domains](https://docs.microsoft.com/en-us/power-apps/maker/portals/admin/add-custom-domain)

 # Complete Identity Setup

-If you are using it, rename "Azure AD" login button to something like "Contoso Employees".
+If you're using it, rename "Azure AD" sign in button to something like "Contoso Employees".
 To do so by providing a text value this Site Setting "" for your specific Website.
 Find it in Site Settings area of Portal Management App <link>

 Setup external identity provider.
 Set this up in Setting up IDPs <link>